myst729/Vuelog/userdata/posts/2017/customize-the-site.md

 ```

 The `brand` field supports multiple languages, please read [multiple languages support](#/blog/docs/2017/multiple-languages-support) for more information.

+By default, `document.title` of current page is combined with site brand and page name.
+If you want to reverse the sequence, set `brandTrailing` to `true`.

 Your `logo` image can be any size, either raster or vector.
 Vuelog will automatically resize it to fit the page layout.